photo © Kokkolan Matkailu Oy

 Tourism Kokkola & Kokkola Guide

 A town rich in history, Kokkola seems to pass each year moving from one celebration or festival to another.
-Beginning in February with its Festival of Dance, through the Winter Accordion Festival, Spring Fish and Summer Markets, Mustakari in Memories music festival, Kokkola Opera Summer Festival, Venetsialaiset, Scandinavian Blues Party and the Autumn Market; there’s always something happening in Kokkola!
+Beginning in February with a contemporary dance event, Kokkola Winter Dance, through the Winter Accordion Festival, Ullava Visual Arts and Music Festival, Kokkola Summer Weeks, the Mustakari in Memories music festival, Lohtaja Church Music Festival, Kokkolan Kinojuhlat, and Kokkolan Venetsialaiset; there’s always something happening in Kokkola!

 Situated half-way up the west coast of Finland in the Gulf of Bothnia, almost equidistant from Helsinki and the Arctic Circle, the historic city of Kokkola was founded in 1620 by King Gustav II Adolf of Sweden, growing to become an important shipbuilding centre in Finland and a major producer of tar.
 By the 18th century it had one of the largest merchant fleets in the country and was, for a time, the richest town in Finland.
 Today it remains the provincial centre of Central Ostrobothnia.